UrmasYanis/UrmasYanis/README.md

-A github with the purpose of adding interesting things.
+A GitHub with the purpose of adding interesting things.